 - Steam cleaners

-What does cleaning a murder scene entail?
+What does crime scene cleanup entail?

 Professional cleaning of crime scenes mainly involves the following activities: